conneroisu/Conner-Ohnesorges-Brain/_projects/OhneDriver Bus Automation.md

 ## Scope

-The scope of the project is limited to the movement of the bus in the campus.
+The scope of the project is limited to the movement of the buses inside of ames.
 The system will be able to monitor the movement of the bus and the passengers.
-The system will not be able to monitor the movement of the bus outside the campus.
+The system would be able to track the following information:
+-Bus location
+-Number of passengers on the bus
+-Time of departure and arrival at each stop
+-Bus routes and schedules
+-Bus stops and times
+-Real time updates of bus movements
+-Data on traffic congestion or delays in service.

 ## System Architecture